sugarfi/gigadex/README.md

 ## Written in Nodejs

-A command line OS written in nodejs
+A command line OS written in NodeJS